Buying Girl Scout Cookies

 Should people with diabetes buy or consume Girl Scout Cookies?

-According to the American Dietetic Association, most people with diabetes can enjoy sugars in moderation as part of their meal plans, depending on blood glucose control and body weight.
+According to the Academy of Nutrition and Dietetics, most people with diabetes can enjoy sugars in moderation as part of their meal plans, depending on blood glucose control and body weight.
 We encourage consumers concerned about sugar intake to discuss dietary options with a doctor or registered dietitian.

 Don't Girl Scout Cookies contribute to childhood obesity?